jeffng5/FrontPage-news/README.md

 Finally there is a logout feature.

 TECH STACK USED :\
-Express.js, React.js, Axios, Bcrypt (for authentication), JWT-tokens (for authentication), PostgreSQL (for database), Cypress (for testing), CSS, HTML5
+Express.js, React.js, Axios, Bcrypt (for authentication), JWT-tokens (for authentication), PostgreSQL (for database), CSS, HTML5

 NOTES:\
 Most articles returned to user have full metadata about the article, however some data can be missing in some cases where the page would render a blank for that section of the article.